-Generally speaking, much of the gear available for climbers, snowboarders, and skiers is made with materials heavier than what is required for winter backpacking.
-For backpacking, it is important to focus on the warmth to weight ratio.
+Generally speaking, much of the gear available for climbers, snowboarders, and skiers are made with materials heavier than what is required for winter backpacking.
+For backpacking, it is important to focus on the warmth-to-weight ratio.

 Nine winter layering essentials to know

 - Don’t wear too many layers when you are hiking (you’ll overheat and get sweaty).

 - Put on layers quickly when you stop to rest or set up camp (don’t lose body heat).

 - Always sleep in a dedicated base layer.

 - Take off layers when you are too hot.